 Watermelon

 There’s something so classic about enjoying a ripe slice of watermelon on a hot summer day.
-Enjoy this seasonal classic on its own or try something a little different with the two recipes we have below!
+Blitzed into a beverage, cubed for salads, or enjoyed all their own, this seasonal treat is a summer must-eat.

 Recipe: Sparkling Watermelon Cooler